slatinsky/DiscordChatExporter-frontend/README.md

 }, 1542)
 ```

 4. script will scroll the page.
-At the the end, it will print all IDs to the console
+At the the end, it will print command to the console, which allows you to export all forum posts in the forum channel
-5. download each id with DiscordChatExporter as if you would download channel (--channel FORUM_POST_ID)
+5. edit command printed in the console (--format, --output and --token) and export with CLI version of DiscordChatExporter
 </p>
 </details>